raveenaaa/Monitoring/README.md

 Update the code inside `dashboard/metrics/index.js#updateHealth(server)` to create a metric that calculates an overall score from memoryLoad, cpu, latency, and statusCode.

-You should see the dashboard reflect the health of your servers in the server status field, as well as sparkline update to indicate the changes in trend.
+You should see the dashboard reflect the health of your servers in the server status field, as well as sparkline update to indicate the changes in score's trend per server.

 ### Task 4: Load services.

-From your host computer, you should be able to visit `http://localhost:9001/work` in your browser, or make a curl request `curl http://localhost:9001` and see corresponding changes in your dashboard.
+From your host computer, you should be able to visit `http://localhost:9001/work` in your browser, or make a curl request `curl http://localhost:9001/work` and see corresponding changes in the metrics from your dashboard.

-Notice the impact of the workload based on different endpoints:
+Notice the impact of the workload based on hitting different endpoints:

 * http://localhost:9001/
 * http://localhost:9001/stackless